 Go clubs find having their own web page is very useful at attracting new players and visitors.
-We are offer free web space to BGA affiliated Go clubs, if they cannot host a page themselves.
+We offer free web space to affiliated clubs, if they cannot host a page themselves.
 Club sites contain meeting information and directions, a flavour of the club, plus any special activities being run.

 If representatives were chosen purely on the basis of strength, few players would benefit.
 They are therefore normally awarded on the basis of accumulated points.